Fairblock/docs/docs/welcome/quickstart/stylus_apps.md

 ./stylusTutorial.sh
 ```

 That's it!
-At this point you have deployed the decrypter contracts enabled by Stylus and Fairblock Technologies, a sealed bid auction example, and finally tested against it with two bidders on Sepolia.
+At this point you have deployed the decrypter contracts enabled by Stylus and Fairblock, a sealed bid auction example, and finally tested against it with two bidders on Sepolia.

 When it comes to the Decryption contract deployments, what you will see within your terminal are detailed logs revolving around the deployment and initialization of the contract addresses on Sepolia.

 When it comes to the Sealed Bid Auction Example, you will see terminal logs showing that:

 - A Sealed Bid Auction Example contract was deployed,
-- Encrypted bids were made in the auction, where the encrypted aspect was the bid amount itself using Fairblock technologies.
+- Encrypted bids were made in the auction, where the encrypted aspect was the bid amount itself using Fairblock.
 - Two bids from different private wallets (as per the `.env`) are made, and then the auction ends.
 - The sealed bid auction was completed and a winner has been announced with a bid of 150.